stonyte1/misko_terapija/README.md

-# Misko Terpija
+# Misko Terapija

-Misko Terpija is a web application built with Django that allows users to reserve their stay and make payments.
+Misko Terapija is a web application built with Django that allows users to reserve their stay and make payments.
 It includes a moderator system for managing all models, a gallery feature for showcasing photos, and a reservation filtering feature.

 ## Features